 Declaration of Compliance

-for exporting any product to the EU markets
+Product certification for Europe to export any product to the EU markets

 Furniture, clothes, shoes, toys, jewellery, laptops, containers… any of these products is considered “an Article” in EU REACH legislation.
 Meaning that EU REACH affects your business!

 The EU’s chemical landscape is well regulated.
 Certain substances, for example those of very high concern (SVHC) can cause adverse effects throughout their life cycle on the people involved in the supply chain and on the environment.
 Therefore, the EU has sets of different chemical regulations to protect all parties involved in the supply chain of chemicals.